Jenil-10/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

  NAME: JENIL PIO J

  REG.
 NO. : 212223220040
-## Uploading temperature sensor data in Thing Speak cloud
+## EX NO:3 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.